Stalpo/stalpomaparthelper/README.md

 ### Copying maparts
 - Inventory actions reduced by half!
 - Empty maps are now taken from the whole inventory, not just the hotbar.
+- The copier checks if you have enough empty maps BEFORE copying the shulker!

 ### Inventory actions
 - The number of packets is reduced (when possible) by checking if the target slot is empty.